Custom Packaging

 How Branded Packaging Shapes Customer Perception and Shelf Impact

-There are four mechanisms I look at immediately: visual hierarchy, tactile feel, structural design, and consistency across SKUs.
+There are four things I look at immediately: visual hierarchy, tactile feel, structural design, and consistency across SKUs.
 Miss one, and the whole system weakens.
-Nail all four, and branded packaging for market positioning becomes much easier to control.
+Get all four working, and branded packaging for market positioning gets a lot easier to control.

 Visual hierarchy tells the eye what matters first.
 If the logo competes with the product name, usage claim, and five badges, the shopper processes noise instead of value.
 In retail packaging, a clean hierarchy can make a three-second glance feel like a confident choice.
 I have seen this with supplement boxes in Singapore, candles in Nashville, and pet products in Munich.
 Move the hierarchy, and the perceived price tier moves too.